fwilleke80/com_audioarchive/README.md

 FFbinaries is an open-source, unofficial repackaging service.
 Its documentation identifies the upstream build providers and stores the packaged binaries on GitHub.
 However, its latest listed release is FFmpeg 6.1 from December 2023, and the reviewed download pages do not present a prominent signature or checksum-verification workflow.
 Treat it as a convenient compatibility source rather than the primary source for a current production binary.
 Prefer a recent build linked from the official FFmpeg download page when the hosting platform allows it.

 Store uploaded executables outside the public web root where possible.
 When that is impossible, place them in a server-protected directory.
-Configure the complete executable path under **Components → Audio Archive → Options → Processing** and confirm it through the dashboard System Check.
+Configure the complete executable path under **Components → Punga Audio Archive → Options → Processing** and confirm it through the dashboard System Check.

 ## Installing and updating the package

-To install Audio Archive:
+To install Punga Audio Archive:

 1. Open **System → Install → Extensions** in the Joomla administrator.
-2. Upload `pkg_audioarchive_v0-9-5.zip`.
+2. Upload `pkg_audioarchive_vx-x-x.zip`.
-3. Open **Components → Audio Archive**.
+3. Open **Components → Punga Audio Archive**.
 4. Review the dashboard and component options before importing files.

 Install newer package versions directly over the existing installation.
 Do not uninstall the existing package as an update procedure, because uninstallation removes component database records.